-If something is running lean, you would automatically think that it’s a good sign, but that’s not the case with the car engine.
-With an engine running lean, you could face many performance problems or end up stranded on the side of the road.
-What does it mean to have a lean running engine and what can be done about it?
+If something is running lean, you might automatically think that it’s a good sign, but that’s not the case with the car engine.
+With an engine running lean, you could face many performance problems or even end up stranded on the side of the road.
+What does it mean to have a lean running engine, and what can be done about it?

-In this guide, we discuss the definition of a lean running engine and show you what causes it.
-We also look at some of the top symptoms and show you the best fixes, so you can get your car running normally once again.
+In this guide, I discuss the definition of a lean running engine and show you what causes it.
+I also look at some of the top symptoms and show you the best fixes, so you can get your car running normally once again.

 What Does it Mean When the Engine Runs Lean?

 If the engine runs lean, it isn’t getting enough fuel.
-To someone that doesn’t understand car engines, it might seem that this is a good thing, possibly even save some money on gas.
+To someone that doesn’t understand car engines, it might seem that this is a good thing – maybe you’ll even save some money on gas!
 However, allowing the engine to run lean can lead to serious damage.